 I believe he's found Miss Right.
 But, unfortunately, not everyone is so blessed.
 In these increasingly confusing times, many young people need reassurance and direction.

-The drop-dead love must cool down.
+must cool down.
 No one can see the real person while living on cloud nine.
-Follow the same principles as mentioned above: forcing yourself to be just a friend, until you know what the object of your pounding affection is really like.
+Follow the same principles as mentioned above: having just a friendly relationship until you know what the object of your pounding affection is really like.
 You may need friends and family to help you stay on track, and be prayerful.
 Believe me, a cooling down will come.
 And, for heaven’s sake, don’t avoid the person.
 This will only prolong their “perfect” image, since you won’t really get to know them through avoidance; hence, prolonging the infatuation stage.

 Above all, they need to share your love for Christ – very important.
 His plan is so much more than any arrows Cupid might shoot your way.

-When you’re of age where marriage can reasonably be assumed, and you meet and become friends with the one who you think is “the one,” then courtship dating means, I see a possible marriage future with you.
+When you’re of age where marriage can reasonably be assumed, and you meet and become friends with the one who you think is “the one,” then courtship dating could begin, which means, I see a possible marriage future with you.

 And since God knows each person best, make sure to ask His opinion.
 He has a way of bringing to light the necessary things needed to know about each other.
 And carefully consider your parents’ opinions.
 Most want the best for you and can see objectively what you won’t about the object of your affection.
 So, goodbye Cupid’s arrow, and welcome Light of God!